 Baby’s Transition Outside the Womb

-Skin-to-skin care helps to stabilize baby’s blood sugar after birth.
+Skin-to-skin care helps to stabilize the baby’s blood sugar after birth.
 It also helps stabilize their transition to life outside the womb by stabilizing the cardio-respiratory system.
-I have seen this often in my practice, when babies are intermittently grunting (they make a kind of sing-song sound when they breathe).
+I have seen this often in my practice when babies are intermittently grunting (they make a kind of sing-song sound when they breathe).
 When placed in SSC, it almost always resolves this issue!
 Obviously, you will do this in consult with your team at the hospital.

-Unfortunately, not all caregivers are aware of how much SSC can help babies during their transition to life the outside.
+Unfortunately, not all caregivers are aware of how much SSC can help babies during their transition to life on the outside.
 Although it’s been proven that SSC can be better than an isolette or baby warmer, they often still gravitate to that solution.

 It is totally acceptable for you to ask to try to do SSC for a little while to see if the grunting resolves.
 Nurses and doctors can do all the tests they need to do on baby while he or she is lying on your chest.

 Check out this amazing post about the Golden Hour on The Habibi House blog: The Golden Hour After Birth

 A hot topic in the field of skin-to-skin is incorporating it into operating room (OR) practices.
 As you might know, the OR is a sterile and organized place.
 Typically it’s a place for very sick people.